 Integrate SQS and Lambda: serverless architecture for asynchronous workloads

-The Gold Standard for modern cloud native applications is a serverless architecture.
+The Gold Standard for modern cloud-native applications is a serverless architecture.
 AWS Lambda allows you to implement scalable and fault tolerant applications without the need of a single virtual machine.

 - You don’t need to manage a fleet of virtual machines anymore.

 This article shows you how to process asynchronous tasks serverless.
 Possible use cases are: sending out massive amounts of emails, transcoding video files after upload, or analyzing user behavior.
-A SQS queue will be used to decouple your microservice from other parts of your system.
+An SQS queue will be used to decouple your microservice from other parts of your system.
 You’ll learn how to implement the microservice with AWS Lambda.